Eagle & Child, York

+The building has been Grade II* listed since 1954.
 By the mid-1960s, the building was a restaurant, when the Rolling Stones signed their names in lipstick on the wall of the top floor, graffiti which has been preserved.
 In 1977, the restaurant became Plunketts, which operated until 2015.
 That year, the Leeds Brewery converted it into the Eagle & Child pub, the name taken from a pub which operated on The Shambles from the 1700s until 1925.
 In 2017, it was taken over by Camerons Brewery, who refurbished the pub.

-The building has been Grade II* listed since 1954.